 About the Clerk of Circuit Court

-Circuit Court Clerk Erica W. Williams is an elected official whose first term began on Jan.
+Circuit Court Clerk Erica W. Conner is an elected official whose first term began on Jan.
 1, 2008.
 Her office is charged with more than 800 statutory responsibilities, extending beyond judicial-related business to non-judicial and fiscal activities as well.
 The Clerk is elected by voters to an 8-year term.

 As Chief Operating Officer of the Court, the Clerk ensures judiciary members are provided administrative support during courtroom proceedings.
 In criminal cases, the Clerk makes certain that all proceedings are recorded and memorialized, administers all criminal case records, and coordinates case scheduling and other case-related activities with prosecutors and law enforcement.
 The Clerk's Office also lends overall judicial support by managing juries, maintaining and disposing of evidence, issuing arrest and other legal documents to be served, investing/distributing monies on the part of litigants or third party beneficiaries, collecting criminal fines and costs and serving as repository for the Court's records.